 Writing-for-publication groups can help academic writers maintain commitment and accountability to the writing side of their career, learn new skills, build relationships with colleagues, and increase writing and publishing productivity.
 We believe participants learn the most from each other.
 Our group can offer administrative support to organize, host, and facilitate an online group; ideas on topics to explore based on past experience supporting such groups; and presentations and further resources on topics requested by participants.

-A pilot writing-for-publication group will begin July 20, 2021, and meet every other week until August 31 for a total of 4 Zoom meetings.
+This group is open to researchers who experience at least one axis of oppression (age, disability, religious culture, ethnicity/race, social class culture, sexual orientation, Indigenous heritage, national origin, gender; see Pamela A. Hays’ ADDRESSING Model).
 There is no cost to attend.
-The group is open to researchers who experience at least one axis of oppression (age, disability, religious culture, ethnicity/race, social class culture, sexual orientation, Indigenous heritage, national origin, gender; see Pamela A. Hays’ ADDRESSING Model).
-Group size will be capped at 10 members.
+There is no requirement to attend all 6 sessions.

 (2) Fundraising for related work, including support for BIPOC editors